-- 1. Cheating of any kind will not be tolerated. - 2.
-The students are responsible for initiating and completing the drop process.
-Students who stop coming to class and fail to drop the course will earn an "F" in the course. - 3.
+- 1. The students are responsible for initiating and completing the drop process.
+Students who stop participating and fail to drop the course will earn an "F" in the course. - 2.
 Additional class policies as defined by the individual course instructor.